leadr-msu/kepler-gl/index.md

    * To disable the playback option and have only a set amount of points displayed on the map between a set time period, click on the clock icon under the “Filters” menu.

 **N.B.:** Filters apply to all layers from a single dataset.

+## Category Map
+If your dataset has multiple identifiable categorical options, you can have Kepler visualize your map by these categories.
+Because filters apply to all layers of a dataset, the same dataset will need to be uploaded multiple times to add different filters to certain categories.
+1. Return to the "Layers Settings" icon and select "add data."
+Upload a second copy of the original dataset that you are using.

+**N.B.:** Each dataset is assigned a color.
+Every layer that uses that dataset is identified by the same color.

+2. Rename your first layer to a category (1) and name the second layer the other category (2).
+These should each be two categorical values that fell within the same column, i.e. house and field as two categories within type of slave.
+3. Return to the "Filters" icon and select "Add Filter."
+    * Select dataset (1) and chose your larger column value (i.e. type of slave).
+For value, select what you have just renamed this dataset to (i.e. house).
+4. Select "Add Filter," one more time.
+    * Select category (2) and chose your larger column value.
+For value, select what you have just renamed this dataset to.
+5. To make these points more clear, you can go back into the "Layer Settings" for each one of the layers and change the size and color of the points.
+6. You can also go back into "Interaction Settings" and adjust the information that pops up when the mouse rolls over a point so that it better corresponds with any new research question that this new visualization poses.

+## Polygon Map